luchob/oauth2-passwordgrant-example/README.md

 `Authorization: Basic Zm9vOg==`

-The HTTP request is POST.
+The HTTP request shoud be POST.

 A sample successful response would be: